Free Clicks? The Google Ads' Free Clicks Report in the Dimensions Tab

 Free Clicks Aren’t Really Free, or Clicks, Necessarily: Viewing Your Report with a Grain of Salt

 The free clicks report isn’t the only area where Google has resorted to euphemistic naming within the AdWords platform, but it’s worth keeping in mind that the interactions people have with your ads will often come before a click that you pay for, and that many of the interactions aren’t actually clicks.
 You also want to remember to view these actions appropriately: not unlike view-through conversions, these aren’t the same as actual clicks and actual conversions.
-They can be very useful signals and can be helpful in better understanding how searchers act with certain types of ad creative and content, but be careful not to overvalue the significance of any of these metrics.
+They can be very useful signals and can be helpful in better understanding how searchers act with certain local online advertising campaigns, ad creative, and content, but be careful not to overvalue the significance of any of these metrics.